MKulys/ESC-Game/README.md

 ### File Naming Convention (Optional)

-For better organization, you can name your files following this pattern:
+For better organization and to ensure proper formatting, you should name your files following this pattern:
 ```
 Country_Artist_SongName.mp3
 ```

-Example: `USA_TheWeeknd_AfterHours.mp3`
+Example: `Canada_TheWeeknd_AfterHours.mp3`

 ## Usage